 Breaching a consent order

-Once a Court has approved a draft consent order it is legally binding and cannot be changed unless an appeal is upheld by a judge.
+Once the Court has approved a draft consent order it is legally binding and cannot be changed unless an appeal is upheld by a judge.

 The implication of this is that recurring regular payments (such as maintenance payments, child care payments or insurance premiums) have to be paid until an event specified in the order occurs (such as the party receiving payments remarries).
 Payments could, possibly, be for the life of either party.